shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/03 API Gateway/01 API Gateway Overview.md

 ### Endpoint Types

 - 3 types of `API Gateway Endpoints`
-  - Edge Optimized
+  - Edge Optimized (By default use global network using cloudfront)
     - This is `default` behavior
     - `API` is only one region
     - But to improve latency, request is routed through `Cloudfront Edge Locations`
   - Regional
     - `API` is in the one region
-    - With combination of `Cloudfront`
+  - Private
+    - Use inside the `VPC` as `VPC Endpoint`
+    - Resource policy is used to define access

+**Advantage of Edge Optimized is**
 - We can get `Edge Optimized` behavior
 - In this case, we have more control over
   - Caching
   - Strategies
   - Distribution

-  - Private
-    - Use inside the `VPC` as `VPC Endpoint`
-    - Resource policy is used to define access
+### Premium Users

+- Api keys can be used to allow special previllages to the resources using API keys
+- In this case, the API keys should be associated with the usage plan by invoking `CreateUsagePlan`

 ### Security